hmito/esj73web/presentation_en.md

 ### Poster Preparation

-- Online Poster
-    - The poster for the online session must consist of one A0-size poster (portrait or landscape orientation).
+- The poster for the **online session** must consist of one A0-size poster (portrait or landscape orientation).
     - Please prepare the poster in PDF format.
     - Do not embed audio or video files within the PDF.
     - The maximum file size is 5 MB.
     - To ensure smooth display on the platform, a file size of 1 MB or less is recommended.

-- Onsite Poster
-    - Posters must fit within the display boards, which sized to accommodate an A0 portrait poster (approximately 210 cm (H) × 90 cm (W)).
+- The posters for the **onsite sessios** must fit within the display boards, which sized to accommodate an A0 portrait poster (approximately 210 cm (H) × 90 cm (W)).
     - Presenters may use the allotted board space freely.
     - You may use a format different from your online poster (e.g., multiple A4 sheets).

-- Language Considerations
 - We encourage presenters to be considerate of attendees who may not understand Japanese.
    - Suggestions include providing both Japanese and English summaries or preparing an English version of the poster.
    - If you prepare an English version:
        - For the online presentation, you may upload two pages in a single PDF (e.g., A0 Japanese + A0 English).
        - The file size limit remains 5 MB for the entire PDF.
    - Presenters who selected English as their presentation language must prepare their poster in English.

-#### Optional Uploads for Online Presentation
-Presenters may optionally upload the following materials:
+- Presenters may optionally upload the following materials:
     1. Graphical Abstract (JPEG)
         - This will be used as a thumbnail on the online conference platform.
         - Please provide a 1200 × 1200 pixel JPEG image that visually represents your research.
         Illustrations, diagrams, or photographs of study organisms are acceptable.
         The key purpose is to create an engaging, eye-catching visual that invites attendees to view your poster.
     2. Supplementary Materials (PDF)
         - Additional figures, data, or documents may be included as supplementary materials.
         - Include them as additional pages within the same PDF after the main poster.
         - The total file size (poster + supplementary materials) must not exceed 5 MB.
     3. Explanation Videos (MP4)
         - Up to two video files may be uploaded.
         - Each video must be:
             - 5 minutes or shorter
             - MP4 format
             - Maximum file size 500 MB
         - These videos will be displayed separately from the poster on the platform.

-## Online Poster Presentation
+### Online Poster Presentation

 - The online poster viewing period is scheduled for March 8–15.
 - All poster presenters must upload their posters by March 7 at 23:59.